lizmat/IRC-Client/docs/03-method-reference.md

 ##### `.text`

 Writable attribute.
 Contains the text of the message.
+For addressed commands, the nick will be stripped.
+Use `.args` method to get full, original text, which will be the second value in the list.

 ##### `.replied`